 Civil & Environmental Courses

-The Civil and Environmental Engineering track is made up of four courses for 12 credit hours.
+The Civil and Environmental Engineering track is made up of a minimum of four courses for 12 credit hours.

 ENVENG 5600 Science, Engineering, and Public Policy (3 cr hrs)